 Complete-case analyses

 There were 251 and 120 participants with complete data for ModelMLR and ModelRF respectively.
 The model accuracies with complete cases were 45.83% (95%CI:[36.71%,55.17%]; P=0.993) for ModelMLR and 91.24% (95%CI:[87.03%,94.43%]; P<0.001) for ModelRF.
-The ModelMLR could not be re-estimated properly as the number of complete cases is too small to provide sensible estimates.
+The ModelMLR could not be re-estimated properly as the number of complete cases was too small to provide sensible estimates.
 On the contrary, the re-estimated ModelRF consistently showed important factors such as WHOQOL-BREF domain scores and symptom severity (positive, core negative and depression distress level) (Supplementary Fig. S1).

 SUPPLEMENTARY CLINICAL ILLUSTRATION